madsci1016/Sparkfun-MP3-Player-Shield-Arduino-Library/ReadME.txt

 *         save 220 bytes by using F() function to put strings into Flash and not use RAM:
 *           i.e. Serial.Print(F("Hello)");
 *         note: FreeRam() is supplied with SdFatUtil.h
+*    0.9 Added SFEMP3ShieldConfig.h to support alternate hardware for none INT0 DREQ based
+*         cards and or Shields.
+By using Timers, or software pollings, such as with Mega and Seediunos.
 *
 *
 *